 About Page or Start Here?

 Before you dive in, it’s worth taking a minute to think about whether your blog would benefit from something like a ‘Start Here’ page rather than an ‘About Me’ page.
-It’s really a matter of preference as both will cover much the same topics but the focus will be slightly different (you can see the PBN ‘Start Here’ page here as an example).
-As a rule of thumb readers would probably expect an ‘About Me’ on a personal blog to get to know you and your story better whereas a ‘Start Here’ page may suit more fact based sites, focusing on telling readers what they will find and guiding them to your main topics.
+It’s really a matter of preference.
+Both will cover much the same topics but the focus will be slightly different.
+You can see the PBN ‘Start Here’ page here as an example.
+As a rule of thumb readers would probably expect an ‘About Me’ on a personal blog to get to know you and your story better.
+Whereas a ‘Start Here’ page may suit more fact based sites, focusing on telling readers what they will find and guiding them to your main topics.

 Questions to ask